streamblocks/streamblocks-platforms/README.md

 sense of the overall workflow and the different tools used within StreamBlocks.

-StreamBlocks compiler provides ش unified compilation framework for CPU-FPGA platforms.
+StreamBlocks compiler provides a unified compilation framework for CPU-FPGA platforms.
 The figure below shows the compiler flow in full.

 ![Compiler](doc/compiler.png)